 But, enough generic background!
 Let’s talk about the latest addition to my motorcycle garage…

 “Well sorted by a retired Moto Guzzi dealership mechanic” was the headline banner greeting a viewer of the eBay listing for “my” Guzzi.
 That comforting statement certainly influenced my buying decision, encouraging me to overlook the obvious physical needs of the bike, which were noticeable even in the dark photos provided with the listing.. rusty exhaust system, and rusty hardware being most noticeable:

-On the other hand, the P.O. (previous owner) did state a number of recently added improvements: new tires, new headlight and turn signals, new handlebar and switch gear, and new throttle clutch cables.
+On the other hand, the P.O. (previous owner) did state a number of recently added improvements: new tires, new headlight and turn signals, new handlebar and switch gear, and new throttle clutch cables, and the bike appeared to have good bones.
 What could go wrong?

 My subsequent, pre-arrival communications with the seller were amicable, and I was assured that the bike had been ridden regularly, and would need nothing upon arrival.
 Was I ever surprised!